officelearn/azure-docs.sv-se/articles/azure-monitor/insights/wire-data.md

 {

-    # Download and install the Dependency Agent
+    # Download and install the Dependency agent

     xRemoteFile DAPackage